-- Children & Youth: Providing Eeducational mentoring, one-on-one tutoring and psychosocial support for young people, who make up half the population
+- Children & Youth: Providing educational mentoring, one-on-one tutoring and psychosocial support for young people, who make up half the population

 All stories about West Bank and Gaza